9 Pubs with lovely Spring walks

 With that Spring glow in the air, if a pub lunch and picturesque walk won’t get you outside then we don’t know what will!
 Hit up these 9 traditional English pubs, which are all perfect for grub and a gander around the Northants countryside.
 Muddy writer, Holly Lamb, has the lowdown…

 The Stag, Maidwell

 This pub is surrounded by brill views and regular walkers claim that it’s flat land all around, so it’s perfect for an early morning stroll (as well only being a 2 mile walk from the Warner Edwards gin distillery!).
 The menu is fab and offers a wide range of smaller lunchtime sandwiches and snacks, as well as traditional hearty mains like Hunters Chicken and Beef pie.
 After enjoying a walk you can even warm up by the log burner fires, or book yourself in a for a mini break in one of their five comfy bedrooms.

 The Windmill Inn, Badby

-Why not enjoy a walk around Badby this Autumn?
+Why not enjoy a walk around Badby this Spring?
 With its beautiful ironstone cottages, thatch roofs, and village greens, soak up the views of both the countryside and of course a classic pub.
 The Windmill Inn is walking distance from the Fawsley area, so you can earn a generous Sunday Lunch or even try their popular fish and chunky chips- a favourite amongst regulars and locals.